 While members of the ruling BJP compete with members of its even more extreme coalition partner Shiv Sena regarding when and how to attack Pakistan for something which had nothing to do with Pakistan, the supposedly respectable Times of India is clearly the champion of fomenting violent mass hysteria.

 On the 18th of February, the Times of India published an article by the proudly US educated Harbir Singh titled “Pakistan must be destroyed!“.
-Far from just being a grotesquely hyperbolic headline, the article itself is a lengthy diatribe in which Singh outlines a list of baseless and conspiratorial allegations against Pakistan, before sounding a jingoistic call for war.
+Far from just being a grotesquely hyperbolic headline, the article itself is a lengthy diatribe in which Singh outlines a list of conspiratorial allegations against Pakistan, before sounding a jingoistic call for war.
 After assuring his readers that China would not get involved in what would almost certainly be a nuclear war against Pakistan, Singh ends his article by stating: “If that is not an outcome we want, Pakistan has to be destroyed and we have to gear up to make it happen.
 Starting now“.

 Just to recap, this wasn’t written in a What’s App message to a small group of like-minded obscurantist lunatics.
 This was published on the website of The Times of India, the English language newspaper with the highest circulation not just in India, but in the entire world.

 Thus, while in most countries, supposedly respectable media outlets of all sizes tend to stay away from calls to enter a war that would inevitably be a nuclear one, the Times of India clearly has no problem with publishing such obscene filth.
 In this case, one would find it hard to imagine that obscure blogs and What’s App threads could keep up with the violence agitated for in the Times of India.
 Perhaps this is why Indian ultra-nationalists instead devote much of their time on social media to hurling abuse at professional political strategists, journalists and commentators who present objective views on the realities of Naya Pakistan.